Group cohesiveness: Performance

 Studies have shown that cohesion can cause performance and that performance can cause cohesion.
 Most meta-analyses (studies that have summarized the results of many studies) have shown that there is a relationship between cohesion and performance.
 This is the case even when cohesion is defined in different ways.
 When cohesion is defined as attraction, it is better correlated with performance.
 When it is defined as task commitment, it is also correlated with performance, though to a lesser degree than cohesion as attraction.
 Not enough studies were performed with cohesion defined as group pride.
 In general, cohesion defined in all these ways was positively related with performance.

 However, some groups may have a stronger cohesion-performance relationship than others.
 Smaller groups have a better cohesion-performance relationship than larger groups.
 Carron in 2002 found cohesion-performance relationships to be strongest in sports teams and ranked the strength of the relationship in this order (from strongest to weakest): sports teams, military squads, groups that form for a purpose, groups in experimental settings.
 There is some evidence that cohesion may be more strongly related to performance for groups that have highly interdependent roles than for groups in which members are independent.

 In regards to group productivity, having attraction and group pride may not be enough.
 It is necessary to have task commitment in order to be productive.
 Furthermore, groups with high performance goals were extremely productive.

-However, it is important to note that the link between cohesion and performance can differ depending on the nature of the group that is studied.
+The link between cohesion and performance can differ depending on the nature of the group that is studied.
 Some studies that have focused on this relationship have led to divergent results.
 For example, a study conducted on the link between cohesion and performance in a governmental social service department found a low positive association between these two variables, while a separate study on groups in a Danish military unit found a high negative association between these two variables.